GoodMorningA1i/free_genai_bootcamp_2025/README.md

 Tues, March 11, 2025

 Caught up on videos!
 Main focus this past week was OPEA and how to leverage this with Docker.
 With all of this knowledge and practical exercises, I do want to build a MVP (minimum viable product) of my own.
 I'm thinking of translating a GenAI feature into a mobile app.
 I currently work as an iOS Developer so I thought this would be a great learning experience to further enhance my mobile development skills while also learning more about generative AI.
 Let's see how far I get into it.

+### Week 6 Standup
+Mon, March 17, 2025

+Alright!
+Final journal.
+I've decided to wrap up my work on this project.
+I didn't work on the iOS app I talked about last week, it felt a big task for one week so I decided to leave that.
+These past 6 weeks were eye-opening to say the very least.
+Technologies that seemed like foreign languages before, now seem a lot more approachable.
+I thank ExamPro for giving me the opportunity to experiment and learn about GenAI.
+I feel a lot more confident tackling GenAI!

+On the contrary, this course was packed.
+There was a lot of learning.
+We spent one week on backend and frontend, which is really hard to master in such a short period of time.
+At the University of Toronto, there was an entire course (4 months) for web development and I was fortunate to have previous web dev experience to carry me through those steep learning curves.
+While this was overwheleming in some aspects, it was also pretty fun as long as you were consistent with the work.
+First of all, there were a lot of resources available.
+Hats off to Andrew Brown for all the video recordings he posted including hours of debugging code.
+Second of all, learning a little about everything is a great way to gain a big picture idea of how a system works.
+I've been learning one topic at a time and would go into the theory of neural networks.
+Getting my hands dirty and widening my perspective was a nice change.

+That's all I really have to say.
+I did mainly work from Andrew's videos.
+There isn't any projects in here that I truly coded from scratch.
+And I think that's okay!
+I learned a bunch, tried to consistently do something every week (even if 1-2 weeks were very minimal), and ready to move forward with my next project :)